Spenz7/SC4021/README.md

 Group 39

-Note: For Task 3.1 Crawling, since it's a fairly independent task, I've included a separate README for it inside the folder titled "3.1"
+Note: For Task 3.1 Crawling, since it's a fairly independent README wise, I've included a separate README for it inside the folder titled "3.1"

 Below is the README for the tasks after 3.1